Donate Today!

 Minors & Youth Access to Sensitive Health Services Act

 This model legislation has been designed for use in any state with minor changes.
-It is written using federal terminology regulating medical care and health insurance coverage to be as widely applicable as possible, however is advisable to review the terminology used in your state’s policies, as this varies from state to state.
+It is written using federal terminology regulating medical care and health insurance coverage to be as widely applicable as possible, however it is advisable to review the terminology used in your state’s policies, as this varies from state to state.

-Of course, ensuring that young people are legally empowered to take responsibility for their health is only the first step; we must also ensure that this legislation is implemented, enforced, and publicized, so that young people can be secure in the knowledge that their healthcare choices are in their hands.
+Of course, ensuring that young people are legally entitled to medical privacy is only the first step; we must also ensure that this legislation is implemented, enforced, and publicized.
 It is for these reasons that this model legislation includes provisions for implementation and enforcement.
 We also encourage further efforts to encourage effective implementation.

 When reading the model bill that follows, keep in mind the following points: